Easy Ways To Save $100 This Month.

 10 WAYS TO SAVE $100 THIS MONTH

 1. This month make a no take out or no restaurant food rule.
-Learn to make your favorite take out/restaurant foods at home and don’t eat out or get take-out.
+Learn to make your favorite take out/restaurant foods at home and don’t eat out or get take-out this month.
 There are tons of copycat recipes on the web for not only for dinner but also your favorite breakfast and lunch restaurants.
+Here are some Quick Meals To Make Instead of Eating Out.
 Try copykat.com and Pinterest for recipes.

 2. Cancel your landline and just use your cell phone if you can (or try to switch to the lowest plan that will work for your needs)